Posts Tagged ‘Craftyness’

 Casted Ultra Cal Head

 It’s definitely not a process for the faint of heart – stick to buying an armature head or a foam head if you’re a bit claustrophobic.
 Or have problems breathing.
 Or if you have an allergy to vaseline.
 Please, be really careful if you do attempt a head cast (especially if you go the straws-in-nose method).
+For more in-progress shots, check out this.

 Gift Idea 4 and 5